-Proactively planning for the future involves end of life decision making and advance care planning.
-Advance care planning can be part of a broader estate plan, which may also include incapacity planning, powers of attorney as well as intervivos trusts.
+Proactively planning for the future involves the end of life decision-making and advance care planning.
+Advance care planning can be part of a broader estate plan, including incapacity planning, powers of attorney, and inter vivos trusts.

 At Sweatman Law Firm, our estate lawyers have significant experience guiding clients through the proactive process of planning for the future.
-Our founder, Jasmine Sweatman, is a Certified Specialist in Estates and Trusts law by the Law Society of Ontario and is a recognized leader in the field.
-We work closely with each of our clients to understand their ultimate goals, provide advice on how to best reach these goals, and draft the necessary legal documents to reflect those goals.
+Our founder, Jasmine Sweatman, is a Certified Specialist in Estates and Trusts Law by the Law Society of Ontario and is a recognized leader in the field.
+We work closely with each of our clients to understand their ultimate goals, provide advice on reaching these goals best, and draft the necessary legal documents to reflect those goals.

 Advanced Care Planning Options

-It is crucial to discuss end of life care options with family, close friends, doctors and other health care providers as well as with a lawyer experienced in advising clients on such matters.
+It is crucial to discuss end-of-life care options with family, close friends, doctors, and other health care providers and a lawyer experienced in advising clients on such matters.
 Some options to consider when having these discussions include:

 - Letter of wishes;